Our Language Is Evolving, 'Because Internet'

 Interview Highlights

-On the changing use of lol
+On the changing use of LOL

-There's a difference between how these different groups use "lol" ... the acronym which initially stood for "laughing out loud."
-And if you talk to people in some of these older generations who are you know have been using the Internet for 20 years but came online in a less social space, they see it: OK, here's an acronym; they're told it is an acronym; it must mean "laughing out loud."
+There's a difference between how these different groups use "LOL" ... the acronym which initially stood for "laughing out loud."
+And if you talk to people in some of these older generations who are, you know, have been using the Internet for 20 years but came online in a less social space, they see it: OK, here's an acronym; they're told it is an acronym; it must mean "laughing out loud."
 And so they still use it as actual laughter.
-Whereas when you talk to the youngest groups, lol may have meant laughter for a very short period of time, but that laughter quickly became aspirational — you know, "Oh, that is kind of funny."
+Whereas when you talk to the youngest groups, LOL may have meant laughter for a very short period of time, but that laughter quickly became aspirational — you know, "Oh, that is kind of funny."
 And then it became not even real laughter at all.
 It became more a marker of irony or softening or "I'm not angry at you," "I'm not feeling hostile" — you know, these additional subtle social meanings.

-And for the youngest group of people, there's no literal meaning left to lol at all. ...
+And for the youngest group of people, there's no literal meaning left to LOL at all. ...
 It's a filler that specifically indicates that there's some sort of double meaning to be found. ...
-If I say something that could be interpreted as rude or hostile like, "Oh, I hate you" — if I say "I hate you lol," now I'm joking, so it's fine.
-I'm not laughing out loud while I hate you, like in a malicious sort of way; I'm undermining my message and saying "I hate you lol [but I'm not serious about it]."
-But in the inverse, if you say "I love you lol," that doesn't soften the message any more.
+If I say something that could be interpreted as rude or hostile like, "Oh, I hate you" — if I say "I hate you LOL," now I'm joking, so it's fine.
+I'm not laughing out loud while I hate you, like in a malicious sort of way; I'm undermining my message and saying "I hate you LOL [but I'm not serious about it]."
+But in the inverse, if you say "I love you LOL," that doesn't soften the message any more.
 Now that means "Oh no, I fake-love you," like I'm being quite mean about that.
 So it's not always a softener — it just hints toward some sort of double meaning, which could be good or bad.

 On the passive-aggressive period